GSA/automate.fedramp.gov/content/documentation/ssp/5-attachments.md

 OSCAL makes two approaches available for depicting the system inventory:

--   **Flat-File Approach**: Similar to today\'s FedRAMP Integrated inventory workbook where all of the information on a spreadsheet row is captured in a single assembly.
+-   **Flat-File Approach**: Similar to today's FedRAMP Integrated inventory workbook where all of the information on a spreadsheet row is captured in a single assembly.

 -   **Component-Based Approach**: A component is defined once with as much known detail as possible, and inventory-items point to components for common information.